-Recommendation: We recommend the Coliseum review its expenses and invoices received after its fiscal year-end to ensure that all expenses related the fiscal year under audit are appropriately identified and reported.
+Recommendation: We recommend the Coliseum review its expenses and invoices received after its fiscal year-end to ensure that all expenses related to the fiscal year under audit are appropriately identified and reported.

 Response & Corrective Action Plan: CIAM will continue to review Coliseum expenses and invoices received after its fiscal year-end to ensure that all expenses related to the fiscal year are appropriately identified and reported.
+CIAM has also received approval from the COB City Manager to extend the report filing deadline at year end to the 30th of the month in order to record late received invoices in the proper year.

-U.S. CELLULAR COLISEUM (An Enterprise Fund of the City of Bloomington, Illinois)
+U.S. CELLULAR COLISEUM

-SCHEDULE OF FINDINGS AND RESPONSES - continued For the year ended April 30, 2011
+SCHEDULE OF FINDINGS AND RESPONSES - continued For the year ended April 30, 2012